-- Are the criteria for selecting a recommendation stated?
+- Are the goals to be achieved by the recommendations stated?
 Are they appropriate?

-- Does the paper contain analyses of the major issues?
+- Does the paper identify and prioritize the major issues?

-- Does each analysis show the relationships among important factors in the situation?
+- Are relationships and dependencies among important factors in the situation identified?

-- Are assumptions which are made in the analysis stated explicitly?
+- Are assumptions in the analysis stated explicitly?